 You may be able to supplement that income with income annuities, which can help you cover basic living expenses, like utilities and car payments.
 In any case, it’s important you know your guaranteed sources of income and how this will help the two of you cover both basic and unexpected costs.

 It’s a good idea to talk to your spouse about health matters involving the two of you or anyone else in your immediate circle, such as close friends or family members, and determine how that may affect your financial situation in retirement.
 Think about how investing in measures that could improve your health and wellness in retirement – like spending more time in a warmer climate – could impact your finances, and work on accommodating those plans.

 7. Keeping your money growing

 A lot of couples gearing up for retirement focus on the question “will we have enough to last throughout our retirement?”
 But it’s also important to consider how you can take the money you already have and make it grow, giving you more opportunities to do the things you enjoy.

 For Canadians who feel passionate about seeing their savings grow in retirement, there are some options.
 For example, you could explore investing in a segregated fund policy that offers guaranteed protection in addition to the potential for investment growth.
 Or, you could put your money in a retirement program that blends segregated funds with income annuities, which can provide you with a regular source of revenue in retirement.
 If that’s the case, Great-West Life’s HelloLife program Opens a new website in a new window may be worth investigating further.

 Entering retirement is a good time for you and your partner to revisit plans for your estate.
 Consider who should receive your assets should you and your partner pass away.
 If you haven’t explored these issues recently, then it may be a good time to return to them to ensure they meet your needs.

-A financial security advisor Opens in a new website with Great-West Life can help you and your partner explore these matters and create a financial security plan that meets your needs and your goals for the future.
+A financial security advisor Opens a new website in a new window with Great-West Life can help you and your partner explore these matters and create a financial security plan that meets your needs and your goals for the future.

 Talk to an expert